numpy/numpy/doc/source/reference/c-api/types-and-structures.rst

 .. c:type:: PyArrayObject_fields

-   The :c:type:`PyArrayObject_fields` C-structure contains all of the required information for an array.
-All instances of an ndarray (and its subclasses) will have this structure.
-For future compatibility, these structure members should normally be accessed using the provided functions and macros.
-Direct access to the members of :c:type:`PyArrayObject_fields` should be avoided.
-Instead, users should interact with :c:type:`PyArrayObject`, which provides a stable interface for accessing array data and metadata.
-   This struct may be moved to a private header in a future release, further emphasizing the importance of using the defined macros for access.
+   An implementation detail for accessing the :c:data:`PyArrayObject` struct.
+   You should use :c:data:`PyArrayObject` to ensure code compatibility and stability.

+.. c:type:: PyArrayObject

+   .. deprecated:: 1.7
+      Use ``NPY_AO`` for a shorter name.

+   Represents a NumPy array object in the C API, contains all of the required information for an array.

+   To hide the implementation details, only the Python struct HEAD is exposed.
+   Direct access to the struct fields is deprecated;
+   instead, use the ``PyArray_*(*arr)`` functions (such as :c:func:`PyArray_NDIM`).

+   As of NumPy 1.20, the size of this struct is not considered part of the NumPy ABI (see the note below).

    .. code-block:: c

-      typedef struct PyArrayObject {
+      typedef struct{
           PyObject_HEAD
           char *data;
           int nd;